not-tanh/MSEK10_Python_Group3/README.md

 `pip install -r requirements
 `
 # Run app

-Option to reload when change codes <br>

-uvicorn main:app --reload
+`uvicorn main:app --reload`

+`--reload` is the option to reload the app automatically when change codes.
+You can drop reload option if you don't need it.<br>

+# Run crawler

+You need to download chrome driver to run crawler.
+Download link: https://chromedriver.chromium.org/home <br>

+`python selenium_crawler.py --url <website_url> --driver <chrome_driver_path>`